Full Breakdown of Costs Involved in Buying a House in the UK 2024 - 2025

 Of course, you aren’t obliged to buy a thank-you present when buying a property, but it’s common to do so.

 You can buy a thank-you present for people who were key to getting the deal over the line for you, be it family members, friends, or even professionals you have hired.
-Set aside £100 or so to purchase some thank-you gifts, and you will make your life much easier if you need help from the same people in the future.
+Set aside £100 or so to buy some thank-you gifts, and you will make your life much easier if you need help from the same people in the future.

 Every home is different, and the costs associated with ongoing fees will vary from family to family, but you should budget for the following: